GarmanGroup/RIDL/README.md

 - The *CCP4 suite* downloaded (version non-specific, but tested on 6.4.0, 6.5, and some minor testing on version 7.0)

-- The *seaborn* python plotting library is essential (use `pip install seaborn` to gain access to this plotting library)
+- The *seaborn* python plotting library is highly recommended (use `pip install seaborn` to gain access to this plotting library).
+The scripts should now be able to run to completion without seaborn, however no plots will be produced at run time.

 - A list of calculated doses for the series is ideal for radiation damage analysis (but not essential).
 Visit www.raddo.se for full details on how to download the current version of *RADDOSE-3D*.